AbhiK002/Tasky/README.md

 # Usage
 ### Repository
 - Clone the repository or download the repository ZIP file
-- Make sure you have met the [requirements](https://github.com/AbhiK002/Tasky#Requirements)
+- Make sure you have met the requirements above
   - Run `gui_main.pyw` to use Tasky
   - Run `console_main.py` to use the CLI (Command Line Interface) version of Tasky